oconnor-ryan/E2E2/README.md

 from a key derivation function.

 ### Tools
-- Front-end Framework
+- Front-end Framework?
-  * React would be good because of personal experience with NextJS
-  * Could write my own Javascript, but that may be more tedious.
+  * None.
+Using standard HTML/CSS/Javascript
+  * As scope of project increases, may switch to React.
 - Encryption
   * Web Crypto API (native to all targeted browsers)
-- Bundler / Minifier
-  * Webpack

-### UI and UX
-* The page should not have to reload to view new messages.
-* Single Page App

 ### Encryption
 **FOCUS MORE ON THIS**

 Methods for Encrypting Messages:
 1. Use Only Public Key Encryption: